UNIVERSITY NEWS LAST UPDATED : 24 AUGUST 2021

 Q. Will other students have the opportunity to study through the Erasmus Programme?

 The UK has now left the Erasmus programme, but has established the Turing Scheme in its place.
-BCU has Erasmus funding until 2023, and students will have the chance to study abroad on the Erasmus Programme or Turing Scheme as part of their RBC course.
+BCU has Erasmus funding until 2023, and students will have the chance to study abroad as part of their RBC course through other schemes.

 Q. Does RBC have strong ties with the Academy?